Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 ![Your fresh GitHub repository](./images/github-fresh-repo.png)

-Now we come to repository controlls.
-Depending on the permisions you have on the project different some of these options might not be shown here.
+Now we come to repository controls.
+Depending on the permissions you have on the project different some of these options might not be shown here.

-* Current branch - brach you are currently looking at.
+* Current branch - branch you are currently looking at.
 Default one is called master.
 * New pull request - if you have rights you'll be able to create one
 * Create new file - don't know if anybody uses this but you can create text or